-We knew that the website builder was going to be a core feature of the platform so we had to find the easiest path for users to access it.
-We also had to take into account the fact that people would use the product in different environments that shouldn’t influence the overall experience.
+I knew that the website builder was going to be a core feature of the platform so I had to find the easiest path for users to access it.
+I also had to take into account the fact that people would use the product in different environments that shouldn’t influence the overall experience.

-In the end, this feature was integrated as the main action in the websites page, as this proved to be the place where users were expecting it when customizing their website.
-We also connected some of the other website builder’s features with other modules like the job management or the analytics dashboards and minimized dead ends.
+In the end, the website builder was integrated inside the website pages, as this proved to be the place where users were expecting it when customizing their website.
+We also connected the builder with other modules like the job management or the analytics dashboards and minimized dead ends.

-It proved to be an efficient approach, which helped me during prototyping and acted as a useful support sheet for the front-end and back-end developers and QA engineers.
+It proved to be an efficient approach, which helped me during prototyping and acted as a useful support sheet for the front-end, back-end developers and QA engineers.

 Our main goal was to transform a complex list of features into a simple structure that was easy to use.
-We decided on a hierarchy where websites were composed of pages, pages were composed of slots and slots were composed of widgets that were made up of the actual content.
+We decided on a hierarchy where websites were composed of pages, pages were composed of slots and slots were composed of widgets that were made up of actual content elements.

 The first iteration included a hidden sidebar that was easy to use and saved screen real estate but as we went on, we realized that, once the complexity of the websites grew, it will not be a sustainable solution.

 Because of its capability to build detailed components, I used Axure for building the interactive prototypes.

 Serving a franchiser with tens of thousands of franchisees, letting each franchisee manage multiple restaurants and having to support pages generated from outside the website builder, meant that the best decision was to treat the pages separately.

 It simplified the builder screen even more and allowed us to impose a more straightforward user journey, that minimized user mistakes.